FuYaoDe/react-native-app-intro/README.md

 ### Advanced Usage

-If you need customized view like my Example, you can  pass in `View` component into AppIntro component and set level.
+If you need customized page like my Example, you can  pass in `View` component into AppIntro component and set level.
+Remember any need use parallax effect component, Need to be `<View level={10}></View>` inside.

 <img src="http://i.giphy.com/26AHwds1g5HjXrd4s.gif">
 ```